KQM-git/HSRNews/archive/535.md

 ### Game Updates and Improvements Overview

+■2024/03/28

+- Fixes an issue where there is an inconsistency for the Lv.
+1-12 "Molten Detonation" Skill description and actual effect for the character Himeko (Erudition: Fire) after the Version 2.1 update.

+The contents at present have been realigned with the previous version.

+▌Compensation

+Stellar Jade ×100

+▌Compensation Eligibility

+Trailblazers with Trailblaze Level ≥ 4 before 2024/03/28 23:59:00 (global)

+The Express Crew will offer forth compensation via the in-game mail to Trailblazer within 24 hours after the problem is fixed.
+Trailblazers should log in and claim the mail before 2024/04/27 23:59:00 (global).
+The mail will remain valid for 30 days, so please make sure to claim it in a timely manner.

+- Adjusts the combat difficulty of the Trailblaze Mission "Penacony — A Walk Among the Tombstones."
+If Trailblazers have not started the challenge, please retry the challenge after updating and restarting the game.

+- Fixes an issue where two Pom-Pom NPCs may appear in the Parlor Car in the mission process of the "Cosmodyssey" event.

+- Fixes an issue in the Cookie Bakery game mode of the "Cosmodyssey" event where the game may not progress forward under certain conditions.

+- Fixes an issue in the Trailblaze Mission "Penacony — A Walk Among the Tombstones," where certain texts are partially missing for the English, Spanish, Russian, Indonesian, French, German, and Portuguese languages.
+The missing text has been added, and the corresponding English voice-over will be fixed in an upcoming version.

 ■2024/03/27

 - Fixes an issue where certain models may disappear in Simulate Universe: World 9's maps.
 Trailblazers who encountered this issue can End and Finalize their run before re-entering Simulated Universe to resolve the problem.